 The hotel is a member of National Geographic Unique Lodges of the World, the property has 12 acres of exquisite natural beauty, where 214 bird species – such as the golden-headed quetzal and the iconic Andean cock-of-the-rock – and the world’s largest native orchid collection (372 species) have been registered.

-After exploring the historic sanctuary and in-house excursions, guests can enjoy the Unu Spa, which combines the classic nurturing with a mystical Andean approach.
+After exploring the historic sanctuary and in-house excursions, guests can enjoy the Unu Spa (water in Quechua), which is Inkaterra’s unique SPA concept that combines the classic nurturing with a mystical Andean approach.

 Natural products are derived from local botanical extracts (mint, eucalyptus and orchids), thus providing a pleasing spiritual, sensual and soothing experience.